-An organized kehilla emerged in the 1590s.
-A wooden synagogue was erected after 1591, a cemetery was situated on a hill at the left bank of the river, far from the compact buildings.
-During the November Uprising, the cemetery suffered serious damages.
-The Russian army demolished and used the wooden fencing, wooden pre-burial house and wooden ohels as fuel materials.
+An organized kehilla was established in the 1590s.
+A wooden synagogue was erected after 1591, and the cemetery was situated on a hill at the left bank of the river, far from the compact buildings.
+In 1765, the Jewish population of Zwoleń was estimated at about 400 people[1.1].

-In 1864, 2894 people, who lived in 325 houses (of which 93% were wooden[1.2]), populated the town.
-338 residents (including 88 craftsmen, 18 tradesmen, 12 inn keepers and 220 farmers) were economically active.
+In 1864, there were 2,894 people in Zwoleń, including 1,760 Jews[1.1], who lived in 325 houses (of which 93% were wooden[1.5]).
+Economically active were 338 residents, including 88 craftsmen, 18 tradesmen, 12 inn keepers and 220 farmers.

-The regained independence was conductive to the development of the town.
-In 1921, 3787 Jews (51.2 % of the whole population) lived there.
-In the period between 1918 and 1939, the number of houses grew by 30% but still there was the lack of paved streets, sidewalks and lighting in Zwoleń[1.7].
-The prestige of a town was dependent on trade and small craft, which provided products for the needs of the neighboring villages.
-The People’s Bank, Cooperative Credit Bank and Trade-Cooperative Fund offered loans to people[1.4].
+The regained independence of Poland fostered the town’s development.
+In 1921, there were 3,787 Jews who constituted 51.2 % of the total population.
+In the period between 1918 and 1939, the number of houses grew by 30%, but still there were no paved streets, sidewalks and lighting in Zwoleń[1.7].
+The prestige of the town was dependent on trade and small craft, which provided products for the needs of the neighbouring villages.
+The People’s Bank, Cooperative Credit Bank and Trade-Cooperative Fund offered loans to residents[1.8].

-[1.1] A. Penkalla „Żydowskie ślady w województwie kieleckim i radomskim”, Radom 1992, s.
+[1.2] A. Penkalla, Żydowskie ślady w województwie kieleckim i radomskim, Radom (1992), p.
 168

-[1.2] E. Bajek, Na drod ze do kapitalizmu i w powstaniach narodowych, w: Zwoleń, dzieje miasta i ziemi, red.
-K. Myśliński, Lublin 1976, s.
+[1.5] E. Bajek, “Na drodze do kapitalizmu i w powstaniach narodowych”, [w:] Zwoleń, dzieje miasta i ziemi, K. Myśliński (ed.), Lublin (1976), p.
 115

-[1.3] R. Renz, Społeczności małomiasteczkowe w województwie kieleckim 1918-1939, Kielce 1990, s.22
+[1.7] R. Renz, Społeczności małomiasteczkowe w województwie kieleckim 1918-1939, Kielce (1990), p.22

-[1.4] List of the participants of the P.K.O. cheque transaction, Warszawa 1933, p.
+[1.8] List of the participants of the P.K.O. cheque transaction, Warszawa 1933, p.
 743

 The Administrator has made all possible efforts to present the content accuratly and up-to-date in a way that does not infringe upon the rights of third parties, including copyrights, but cannot guarantee it.
 Therefore erroneous information on the website may not be the basis for claims.
 If you have any questions, please contact us at the following e-mail address: firstname.lastname@example.org